-MUSC 1 (3 units) Joe Perea and Jody Benecke, Instructors
+MUSC 1 (3 units) Jody Benecke and Ann Boatright, Instructors

 This course is designed for students with little or no formal training in music, or prospective music majors who lack the music reading skills for MUS 2A/3A.
 Students are introduced to basic musical concepts, terminology, and music reading.
 Topics include rhythm, scales, intervals, chords, key signatures, and the circle of fifths.
 Activities include exercises in rhythm, singing, and at the piano keyboard.
 (CSU/UC)

 MUSC 2A (3 units) Dr. Mark Anderman, Instructor